Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 AE-1F SkyraiderVR703

-Right photo is an actual photo of EA-1F Skyraider VR703 provided by Jim Glendenning.
+Photo of EA-1F Skyraider VR703 provided by retired CDR James Glendenning.

 VAW-13 was an unorthodox squadron.
 The Navy did not have enough EA-1Fs to put a detachment aboard every deployed aircraft carrier.
 An alternative solution was decided upon.
 The main squadron, with about 24 aircraft, was based at NAS Alameda.
 This unit conducted training of crews to deploy to NAS Cubi Point in the Philippines.
 It also conducted ECM exercises with carriers that were preparing to deploy to WESPAC.